 Rick Gonzales leads the NYISO's efforts in ensuring reliable, efficient Electricity Market Operations and Grid Reliability Operations.
 Mr. Gonzales has been with the NYISO since its inception in 1999, and the New York Power Pool which preceded it from 1987.
 His three plus decades of experience in the electric industry, primarily in power control center and energy market operations encompass a considerable understanding of the energy industry overall.
 He earned a B.S. and M.S. in Electrical Engineering from Clarkson University and is a graduate of Harvard Business School’s Executive Management Program.
 Mr. Gonzales also serves as a board member for the Northeast Power Coordinating Council.

 Cheryl Hussey leads the NYISO’s accounting and financial reporting functions, budget development and oversight, treasury management, procurement and contract administration, corporate credit management and customer settlements.
-In addition, she is responsible for the design and administration of NYISO’s corporate compensation and benefits programs, performance management process and talent acquisition.
 Ms. Hussey joined the NYISO in 2008 and spent over 10 years before that, in key leadership roles at Albany Medical Center.
 She is a Certified Public Accountant and earned a B.S. in Accounting from the State University of New York at Geneseo.

-Kevin Lanahan leads the NYISO’s Government, Stakeholder and Member Services; Regulatory Affairs; Media Relations; and Corporate Communications departments.
-Mr. Lanahan has 20 years of experience in the energy industry and has provided strategic vision and leadership in his previous positions working for Con Edison, JPMorgan Chase & Co., National Grid, and for the Majority Leader of the NYS Assembly.
-He earned B.A. in English and Political Science from SUNY Oneonta and an M.B.A. from Norwich University.
+Kevin Lanahan leads the NYISO’s Government Relations; Stakeholder Services; Member Relations; Regulatory Affairs; Media Relations; and Corporate Communications departments.
+Mr. Lanahan has 20 years of experience in the energy industry and has provided strategic vision and leadership in his previous positions working for Con Edison, JPMorgan Chase & Co., and National Grid.
+He holds B.A. degrees in English and Political Science from SUNY Oneonta, and an M.B.A. from Norwich University.
 He is also a graduate of the Harvard Business School and Con Edison’s Executive Management programs.

 Rana Mukerji is responsible for the Market Design, Product and Project Management, Strategic and Business Planning, Research and Development, and Market Training teams.
 Mr. Mukerji joined the NYISO in 2006.
 Previously, he spent several years as a global leader for ABB’s Utility T&D Services, Asset Management and Consulting businesses in North Carolina and Zurich.
 He also played a key role as General Manager for GE’s Power Systems Energy Consulting firm.
 He earned a B.S in Electrical Engineering from the Indian Institute of Technology, a M.S. in Electric Power Engineering and a M.B.A. from Rensselaer Polytechnic Institute.
 He is also a graduate of Harvard Business School’s Advanced Management Program.
 Mr. Mukerji is also a NY registered Professional Engineer.